 As active scholars, professors in the department regularly publish their research in leading journals, including: American Sociological Review, Canadian Review of Sociology, Demography, Economy and Society, Gender & Society, Journal of Marriage & Family, Social Forces, Social Problems, Social Psychology Quarterly, Social Science & Medicine, Sociological Theory, Theory & Society, Theory, Culture & Society and Work & Occupations.
-Faculty books are also published by strong university presses like Chicago, Duke, Oxford, Princeton, Stanford, Temple, Toronto, and UBC, among others.
+Award-winning faculty books are also published by strong university presses like Chicago, Duke, NYU, Oxford, Princeton, Stanford, Temple, Toronto, and UBC, among others.

 Complementing their scholarly activities, many of our faculty members are active public intellectuals, appearing in international, national, and regional radio, television, print, and internet outlets.
 Many also have numerous connections to universities, research centres, policy tanks, government bodies, and other organizations in Asia, Europe, the United States, and beyond.
 Our graduate students also have a record for making a difference, and they participate actively in the intellectual life of the department.
 In addition to their public appearances, they co-author papers with faculty, present at professional association meetings, and contribute to undergraduate teaching.

 Overall, the Department’s research and teaching specializations fall in seven broad areas, with many faculty members pursuing their work in comparative and international fashion:

 View The Departmental History of Sociology at UBC.
 This short history documents some of the major milestones of Sociology at UBC-Vancouver from the perspective of the Department of Sociology.